facultyai/dash-bootstrap-components/docs/components_page/components/button.md

 ## Block button

-Create a Bootstrap 4 style block level button (one which spans the full width of the parent) by using Bootstrap's grid spacing utilities.
+Create a Bootstrap 4 style block level button (one which spans the full width of the parent) by using Bootstrap's [spacing utility classes](https://getbootstrap.com/docs/5.0/utilities/spacing/).

 {{example:components/button/block.py:button}}

 ## Smaller block buttons

-Adjusting the width of the block button can be achieved using the grid column width classes.
+You can adjust the width of the block button can be achieved using grid column width classes.
 This button is made half-size using `.col-6` and centered with `.mx-auto`.

 {{example:components/button/half_block.py:button}}

 ## Responsive block buttons

 A responsive variation on the block button can be created by making using of breakpoints to specify behaviour.
-Resize your screen to see how adding the `.d-md-block` class changes the button behaviour on smaller screens.
+Resize your screen to see how adding the `d-md-block` class changes the button behaviour on smaller screens.

 {{example:components/button/responsive_block.py:button}}